DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 We're using the same `zpool-conancache` ZFS pool from our previous demo, but we want to create a new toplevel dataset to clone from for our Runners and DevContainers.
-Just to isolate our Kubernetes operations from our raw ZFS operations in our other demo.
+Primarily to isolate our Kubernetes operations from our raw ZFS operations in our previous demo.

 Reference: [OpenEBS Local PV ZFS - Create PersistentVolumeClaim](https://openebs.io/docs/user-guides/local-storage-user-guide/local-pv-zfs/configuration/zfs-create-pvc)